20 Magical Fairy Books for Kids

 Rainbow Magic Fairies by Daisy Meadows

-These are very predictable but kids ADORE these books – they are some of the most checked-out books at our library.
+The Rainbow Magic Fairy books are very predictable, but kids like them– mine, loved them.
 They’re about two human girls who are trusted to help the magical fairies search for something Jack Frost’s goblins stole.

 Sprites Secret Pixie Tricks by Tracey West, illustrated by Xavier Bonet